chroma-core/chroma/rust/wal3/README.md

 ```

 This means approximately 3,500 writes per second for each shard and the manifest.
 We can have as
-many shards as we need, but analysis (in s3.napkin) shows that just 12 partitions is the most we'll
+many shards as we need, but analysis shows that just 12 partitions is the most we'll ever need for a
-ever need for a single log given our size restrictions.
+single log given our size restrictions.

 ## Writer Arch Diagram